SuperBigBang/react-native-webview/docs/Guide.md

 _Under the hood_

-> On iOS, `injectedJavaScript` runs a method on WebView called `evaluateJavaScript:completionHandler:`
+> On iOS, `injectedJavaScript` runs a method on WKWebView called `evaluateJavaScript:completionHandler:`
 > On Android, `injectedJavaScript` runs a method on the Android WebView called `evaluateJavascriptWithFallback`

 #### The `injectJavaScript` method